NativeScript/capacitor-docs/installation.md

 Before installing, ensure you have:

-* Followed both the Ionic and Capacitor getting started guides above.
-Ensure you're using Capacitor 4+ with:
+* Followed the Ionic or Capacitor getting started guides above.
+Ensure you're using Capacitor 5+.

 * Run `npx cap init` once as mentioned in the [Capacitor docs](https://capacitorjs.com/docs/getting-started).

-* Run `ionic capacitor add ios` and/or `ionic capacitor add android` to create the Capacitor platforms.
+* Run `npx cap add ios` and/or `npx cap add android` to create the Capacitor platforms.

 * **You can now install @nativescript/capacitor** successfully.